 Being able to share what was really going on was critical for Simon and his friends in progressing through the pandemic.
 COVID-19 caused real mental anguish, and everyone needed an outlet.
 We still do.
 Parts of our daily lives that we never would have thought twice about before are now notable, maybe even challenging.
 “I used a public restroom for the first time in three years,” a friend told me recently, “it was really strange.”

 Creating a new normal is exhausting, and I hope we all give ourselves grace as we discover what that looks like.
 Learning how to be there for each other, reaching out and sharing those gut-wrenching feelings, is so important in working through the frustrations and fears.

 Build your muscles

-As we work towards regaining momentum, expecting to be back in the thick of things right away is unrealistic.
+As we work towards regaining momentum, expecting to be back in the thick of things right away is unrealistic, and it’s important to acknowledge that coping with change takes time.
 For example, I was so excited for Signature’s first in-person session held since the start of the pandemic.
 I loved being back in-person, but I have to admit, I felt rusty.
 Zoom had become my normal.
 Now, once again, that had to change.

 Finding your new normal is a little like working out.
 You can’t go for a run once and be in shape.
 Getting fit is a process that builds on itself if you keep pushing yourself.
 For me, after a few more in-person Signature sessions, and I could feel my skills becoming habitual again.
 I just needed that practice to make the transition.